- We advise you to exercise normal safety precautions in Samoa.

 Outbreaks of the mosquito-borne illness dengue fever occur.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 For further information see the World Health Organization's factsheet on dengue fever.

 Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, filariasis and tuberculosis) occur, with more serious outbreaks from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help